 Lewis Carroll said, "I can't go back to yesterday--because I was a different person then."
 And, I like how Robert Tew relates to the past: "No matter how much you revisit the past there's nothing new to see."
 Both well stated.

-Eckhart Tolle calls it awakening, and others have somewhat different terms for it, but I call it awareness.
+Eckhart Tolle calls it awakening and becoming conscious, and others have somewhat different terms for it, but I call it awareness.
+In any case, it is as seeing all that is around us with new eyes.
 It's also interesting that I have found that place and have been increasingly there now for several years.

 One last tidbit from Abraham & Esther Hicks: "Be excited about what is.
 Speak appreciation about what is, without justifying what is by pushing against everything else, then in all of the differences, you find exactly what you are reaching for." [slightly paraphrased]

 My Own Awareness Has Been A Complete Game Changer.
 Plus, Now It Truly Is More Of A Game.

 Spread Some Joy Today--in your appreciation of that joy within you.

 Feedback has become such a big deal--way bigger in most cases than it deserves.
 Some call it C.S.I.
 (Customer Satisfaction Index), some a feedback number, or rating, and some it is a star rating such as eBay, and such.
 Then there are other companies that began just to create a feedback rating such as Yelp.

 Since our business deals with the Internet, Yelp is seen as one who can help or hurt depending on the whims of those who give feedback.
 Auto dealerships rise and fall based on C.S.I. ratings, and many of them have a whole department just to deal with creating the best ratings possible.